-The Ultimate is Lightwater Valley Theme Park in North Yorkshire’s signature ride.
+The Ultimate was Lightwater Valley Theme Park in North Yorkshire’s signature ride.
 The £5m Thrill Ride which opened in 1991 held the World Record until 1999 for being the Longest Roller Coaster in the World.

 The Ultimate at Lightwater Valley Theme Park